ympbyc/Carrot/README.md

 Nadeko implementations does not have to provide lists as primitive data type because they can easily be simulated with closures.

 Similarly, booleans are closures and `if` can be implemented as a function.

-This does not necessarily mean inconvinience.
-We will see why in the next chapter.

 S-expression without paren hell
 -------------------------------